hyiltiz/getPlayerVisitLog/README.md

 Your server is (occasionally) full of trolls, griefers and slurpers!?
-They did bad then disappeared so quick you did not catch them?
+They did bad then disappeared so quickly you weren't able to catch them?
 Well, no more!
-With this, you can always see who logged into your server when with what Steam id (`KU` id), so you can, if you want, punish them by blacklisting, banning etc.
+With this, you can always see who logged into your server when with what Steam id (`KU` id), so you can, if you want, punish them by blacklisting, banning etc. Did you know that, if you want, you can also login as others once you know their `KU` id?
+After all, the server is yours and you are the true master of your own World.
+Well, nah, it is still Charlie.

 This program does the following: